cedvdb/x_router/README.md

   @override
   XResolverAction resolve(String target) async {
     // you can use the XRoutePattern class instead of startsWith
-    // which will also match when there are parameters if (target.startsWith(from)) {
+    // which will also match for patterns like /products/:id if (target.startsWith(from)) {
       return Redirect(to);
     }